 All the Calendars of Iran

 That’s not strange if you wonder why there are a lot of holidays in Iran and what Iranians do during all these public holidays.

 In Iran, we use three calendars for our different purposes: the official one is our old and solar Iranian calendar.
 Also, since we live in an Islamic country, there is a semi-official calendar that is based on our religious chronological calendar.
 It is lunar.
 Many religious ceremonies and festivals that are also public holidays in Iran are held based on this calendar.
 The third calendar is Gregorian.
 Since it is not an official one, we don’t benefit from important international holidays like Christmas.
 Yet, some people themselves celebrate famous Christian or western events.

 Using these two official references as Iranian calendars means commemorating many days based on Iranian traditions and religious events.
 Thus, we have 26 Iran holidays.
 Now you can see why there are a lot of public holidays in Iran.
 However, a lot of Iranian holidays don’t affect your journey or the vibes of the cities so much.
 But, in this article, we are going to discuss those holidays in Iran that do make an impact on your trip.

 The Most Important Holidays in Iran

 The public holidays in Iran are both national and religious events.
-Some of them are also important great festivals in Iran.
+Some of them are also important great Iran festivals.
 Among the Iran national holidays, the new year holidays are the peak of our vacations.
 It’s about two weeks off!